solygambas/react-native-cooking-app/README.md

 ## Redux and React-Redux
 - using actions and reducers to store favorite recipes and filtered recipes.
 - handling logic to filter recipes.
-- using useSelector hook to get the stored state.
+- using useSelector hook to get the state.
 - using props.navigation to pass data to the header without re-render.
 - using useDispatch hook to dispatch actions.
 - passing useDispatch to the header with useEffect and useCallback to limit re-render cycles.